thanos-io/thanos/docs/operating/cross-cluster-tls-communication.md

 ```
 ## `service.yaml`
-- This is the service for the envoy sidecar
-- You will need to define a new port for every sidecar you would like to add
+This is the service for the envoy sidecar.
+You will need to define a new port for every sidecar you would like to add.

 ```
 kind: Service